Critical Thinking as a Competitive Advantage: Navigating the GenAI Era

 • The Airframe: Protecting the bank’s structural integrity and infrastructure.

-Even with the world’s most powerful technological engine, JPMC proved that human piloting is the only way to navigate this frontier without losing altitude or risking the journey.
+Even with the world’s most powerful technological engine, large organizations prove that human piloting is the only way to navigate this frontier without losing altitude or risking the journey.

 SID-DT-model